firstcontributions/first-contributions/README.md

   remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.
   fatal: Authentication failed for 'https://github.com/<your-username>/first-contributions.git/'</pre>
    Go to [GitHub's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on generating and configuring an SSH key to your account.

-   **OR** you can go [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for *'Creating a personal access token'* which you have to use in place of the **password promt** while pushing the branch.
+   OR you can go [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for *'Creating a Personal Access Token'* needs to be used in place of the *password* while pushing the branch in the passowrd prompt.

 </details>